Ondion/Ondion/README.md

 <div style="text-align: center;">
   <h1>Hi & Welcome!, I`m Fábio Xavier! :octocat:</h1>
 </div>
-I am a passionate Javascript and Python Developer, always involved with technology and working on something interesting.
+I`m a passionate Javascript and Python Developer, always involved with technology and working on something interesting.
 I love developing things, ideas, and people!
 Nothing brings me more joy than help people and learn together.

 You can reach me at: